 You’re a small business looking for a new website designer.
 You come across the website of a local design studio and take a look at their past work.

 You’re pretty impressed.
-Wanting to find out a little more about them, you look for the about section.
+Wanting to find out a little more about them, you look for the About page.

 But wait, it’s not there: there's just past work and an email to reach out.

 That, or the about page is a photo of them and a snippet of how much they enjoy eating goldfish with yogurt (it’s so good, by the way) and where they went to school.

 For many, it's an afterthought, something they think they need to have because everyone else has one.
 For some, this page is seemingly worthless (the client is hiring you for your work, not your background, right?).